 How it could be great again: A focus on marketing the core product, the soap bar, as a premium product.
 That doesn’t mean you just need to jack up the prices.
 That means, perhaps, a Palmolive retail boutique at malls, focusing on the core smell and identity of the Palmolive brand.
 Colgate seems to be interested in Palmolive’s liquid dishwashing soap brand, but the soap bar is nowhere on the website.
 By the way, Colgate also ignores its underestimated brand Cashmere Bouquet.

-- Greyhound: This brand is PBS newsman Jim Lehrer’s favorite brand, as well recall.
-It is ours too.
-But when have I recently taken a Greyhound bus?
+- Greyhound: This brand is PBS newsman Jim Lehrer’s favorite brand, apparently.
+But have you recently taken a Greyhound bus?
 The reality is that most of us don’t take the bus.
 And that is too bad, because it is always an adventure.
 However, very often the bus is as expensive as Southwest, so why bother?

 How it could be great again: Some attempt to aggressively market the bus to folks other than the folks who have no other options.